 Light-weight tools are more ergonomically friendly than other heavier tools that require the use of both hands, or those that also require the use of the foot for implementation.
 To increase length and still keep the weight at a minimum, under two pounds, for example, is pushing the limits of ergonomic value.
 Eliminating the requirement of using your foot reduces stress even more and allows you to reach further from your path.
 Most tools with foot levers and moving parts are also heavier and more awkward to carry around than other tools.

 These are not light-weight tools, like the Ergonica Weed Twister (about one pound), for example, and cannot be applied to areas away from your path because of the foot lever mechanism.
 The ejection mechanism is convenient as long as you don't need to lift the heavy tool to place the debris in a waste basket.
 With the Ergonica Weed Twister, for example, you can easily lift the tool over a waste basket or wagon and simply tap the tool against the container to drop the contents of the coils into the receptacle.
-No extra ejection mechanism is necessary.
+No extra ejection mechanism is necessary, which moving parts often break in time if not well made.
 This saves you the extra step of picking up debris after removal.
+More about the Weed Twister and other weed twisting, weed spinning, weed spinner tools, including drill-driven and motorized tools on the next page.

 There are also a few larger tools of the weed popper class that are designed for extending a prong or set of tines deeply beneath the roots of larger plants with leverage for removal.
 The large weed poppers are heavier and costlier tools beyond the normal weed removal class that fall into the brush clearing category.
 Brush clearing tools are described in more depth below.